Search results for “Transactions”: 106

 -

-No, Exness does not impose leverage restrictions based on your margin balance; you can trade with a fixed leverage ratio regardless of changes in your balance.
+No, Exness does not impose leverage restrictions based on your margin balance, and you can trade with a fixed leverage ratio regardless of changes in your balance.
 However, for certain CFD instruments and exotic currency pairs, a specific “fixed margin requirement” applies to each instrument, regardless of your account’s leverage setting.

 Read more